 Under the direction of the Workforce Development Board of South Central Wisconsin, we collaborate with other regional organizations to offer a series of services intended to help young people from ages 14-24 gain academic and occupational goals and eventually join the workforce.

-Middle College is a bridge-to-college program designed for high school seniors.
+Middle College is an early college experience designed for high school seniors.
 The program helps these students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
 Program tracks are available in culinary arts*, healthcare and manufacturing at participating locations.

 With no cost to the student or the school, students can jump start their college education and earn college credits from an accredited technical college before they graduate high school.
 Plus, students can gain work experience and make themselves more marketable to employers as part of a paid internship with an industry partner.
 Middle College is the local in-school youth initiative for the South Central Wisconsin workforce development area under the Workforce Innovation and Opportunity Act (WIOA).